ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setup-an-express-api.md

 ## Improve routing

-In the future there will be a lot of different routes, in order to nicely separate everyting we will put routes in specifics files.
+In the future there will be a lot of different routes, in order to nicely separate everything we will put routes in specifics files.
 Create a `./routes/apiRoutes.js` file :

 ```js